About AIDSVu

 State Health Department Websites | State Profile Pages | State health departments and internet. | Annually |

-FCAA Funding Data | EHE Profile Pages (State and County) | Funders Concerned About AIDS (FCAA) | Annually |
+FCAA Funding Data | EHE Profile Pages (State and County) | Funders Concerned About AIDS (FCAA) | As Available |

 Previous PrEP Data Methods from Symphony Health

-In 2022, AIDSVu began using a new data source (IQVIA) for our PrEP and PNR interactive maps and profile pages.
-Below are the data methods for previously displayed PrEP and PNR data received from Symphony Health (SHA) through a data use agreement with Gilead Sciences Inc. The prior SHA data has been archived on AIDSVu website in the Tools and Resources section.
+In 2022, AIDSVu began using a new data source (IQVIA) for our PrEP and PnR interactive maps and profile pages.
+Below are the data methods for previously displayed PrEP and PnR data received from Symphony Health (SHA) through a data use agreement with Gilead Sciences Inc. The prior SHA data has been archived on AIDSVu website in the Tools and Resources section.

-PrEP and PNR Data:
+PrEP and PnR Data:

 The release of the PrEP data on AIDSVu was made possible through a unique data-sharing agreement that allowed this proprietary data to be shared publicly for the first time.
 The data were obtained from Symphony Health with the support of Gilead Sciences, Inc., and compiled by researchers at the Rollins School of Public Health at Emory University.